jesseduffield/jesseduffield.github.io/_posts/2022-7-20-Master-And-Main.md

 unlisted: false
 ---

-_The following is a fictional conversation between two developers of different political persuasions._
+_The following is a fictional conversation between two developers of different political persuasions, which in no way reflects my own opinions._

 R: So, remember how GitHub changed the default branch name from master to main?